arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 The most common way of displaying font awesome icons is using their class names.

-For each and every icon a class names is prefefined, just we need add the fa icon as class name.
+For each and every icon a class name is prefefined, just we need add the fa icon name as class.

 font awesome icons uses italic tag i.e., `<i></i>` to display the icons.